-Two track and field events – the high jump and pole vault – require the athlete to get as far off the ground as they can to clear horizontal bars.
-In both cases they get a running start.
-However, to look at the maths behind their sport, you need to look at how high they can jump from a standing start.
+Two track and field events – the high jump and pole vault – require an athlete to get as far off the ground as possible to clear horizontal bars.
+In both cases they get a running start, however, to look at the maths behind their sport, you need to look at how high they can jump from a standing start.

 Jumping on the spot

 When the athlete is stationary, their weight, W, is a force acting towards the ground from their centre of mass (COM).
 It is given by:

 where m is their mass and g is acceleration due to gravity.

 They generate an upwards force, F, by bending their knees and pushing against the ground.
 The distance their COM is lowered during this crouching is C. The upwards force varies during a jump but can be treated as impulsive, with an average force over the whole jump.